DATA-DOG/go-sqlmock/README.md

 # Sql driver mock for Golang

-This is a **mock** driver as **database/sql/driver** which is very flexible and pragmatic to manage and mock expected queries.
-All the expectations should be met and all queries and actions triggered should be mocked in order to pass a test.
-The package has no 3rd party dependencies.

-**NOTE:** regarding major issues #20 and #9 the **api** has changed to support concurrency and more than one database connection.

-If you need an old version, checkout **go-sqlmock** at gopkg.in:

-    go get gopkg.in/DATA-DOG/go-sqlmock.v0

-Otherwise use the **v1** branch from master which should be stable afterwards, because all the issues which were known will be fixed in this version.
+**sqlmock** is a mock library implementing [sql/driver](https://godoc.org/database/sql/driver).
+Which has one and only purpose - to simulate any **sql** driver behavior in tests, without needing a real database connection.
+It helps to maintain correct **TDD** workflow.

+- this library is now complete and stable. (you may not find new changes for this reason)
+- supports concurrency and multiple connections.
+- does not require any modifications to your source code.
+- the driver allows to mock any sql driver method behavior.
+- has strict by default expectation order matching.
+- has no vendor dependencies.

 ## Install

     go get gopkg.in/DATA-DOG/go-sqlmock.v1

-Or take an older version:
+If you need an old version, checkout **go-sqlmock** at gopkg.in:

     go get gopkg.in/DATA-DOG/go-sqlmock.v0